-The College generated an operating deficit in year of £776,000 (2021/22: deficit £614,000).
+The College generated an operating surplus in year of £2,472,000 (2022/23: deficit £776,000).

-The College has particular concern over the financial effects of the war in Ukraine, Brexit and inflation.
+The College has particular concern over the financial effects of the wars in Ukraine and the Middle East, Brexit and inflation.
 The cost of fuel, licence fees and materials are significantly higher.